xinkjs/xink/README.md

 You can think of these as validators for dynamic (aka, parameter) route segments.

-You can validate route params by creating files in `src/params`, again, configurable.
-The file needs to export a `match` function that takes in a string and returns a boolean.
+You can validate route params by creating files in `src/params`.
+Each file in this directory needs to export a `match` function that takes in a string and returns a boolean.
 When `true` is returned, the param matches and the router either continues to try and match the rest of the route or returns the route if this is the last segment.
 Returning `false` indicates the param does not match, and the router keeps searching for a route.

 ```ts
 /* src/params/fruit.ts */